Build log: Digi stilts

 These additions are not necessary but may improve comfortability/modularity, you may be able to find some suitable alternatives with other material/repurposed items.

-Last iteration of stilts: The angle is steeper, a toe rest was added, the lower leg support is at the chin, velcro to add costume skins, and 3d print (now high density eva foam) at the bottom.
+Last iteration of stilts: The angle is steeper, a toe rest was added, the lower leg support is at the chin, velcro to add costume skins, and high density eva foam as contact with the floor.